MDverse/mdws/README.md

 python scripts/scrap_zenodo.py --query params/query_dev.yml --output tmp
 ```

-The scraping takes some time.
+The scraping takes some time (about an hour).
 A mechanism has been set up to avoid overloading the Zenodo API.
 Be patient.

 Eventually, the scraper will produce three files: `zenodo_datasets.tsv`, `zenodo_datasets_text.tsv` and `zenodo_files.tsv` :sparkles: